payalazelaya/new-honor-capstone/README.md

 You can select any existing post or page to start editing or add a **New Post**.
 Have fun :)

-## ⚙ Customing Site details
+## ⚙ Customizing Site details

-You can find all the website settings such website Site title, Website URL, Google anlaytics etc,.. in your Netlify CMS `Admin > Settings > General`
+You can find all the website settings such website Site title, Website URL, Google analytics etc,.. in your Netlify CMS `Admin > Settings > General`

 ## 🌐 Adding Custom domain to netlify website